 Iceland is an incredible place.
-So incredible in fact that I traveled back last week after visiting in 2018.
+So incredible in fact that I traveled back in July 2022 after visiting in 2018.
 Full of natural beauty and fresh seafood, it may not to be a place you’d think of for inventive cocktails.
 With the country being an island, the supply chain can be difficult and expensive.
 However, this doesn’t stop enterprising and creative Icelanders from working their magic.
 While I did have to search a bit, I think these places are among the best for cocktails in Iceland.
 As you will see, they are concentrated to the main cities with a couple of outliers.
 Cheers!

 Best Bars in Reykjavík

 Not surprisingly, Reykjavík, has the best cocktails in Iceland.
 With the draw of being the capital city, it supports some great bars and bartenders.
 While there, you’ll find quite a few great bars and restaurants where you can get a great drink.
 If you’re looking for happy hour deals for cocktails in Reykjavik, download the app specific to the city, Appy Hour.
-Available on iOS and Android.
+Available on Android.

 When researching the cocktail scene in a new city, or in this case country, you have to pace yourself.
 This usually means limiting multiple visits to the same bars.
 With Kokteil Barinn, I broke this rule and visited twice.
 The interior is a feast for the eyes, and includes a full-scale Champagne Train along one wall.
 The menu is interesting and inventive and the drinks were delicious.
 Perhaps most important of all, the staff were engaging and friendly.
 Definitely a must-visit spot for cocktails in Iceland for me.